 In the Unscarcity framework, the Labor Cliff isn’t a catastrophe—it’s the problem statement for the next civilization.

-The solution isn’t more job training programs (though those help at the margins).
-It’s recognizing that an economy built on human labor is becoming obsolete, and building new systems that decouple survival from employment.
+More job training programs won’t cut it (though they help at the margins).
+The real task is recognizing that an economy built on human labor is becoming obsolete, and building new systems that decouple survival from employment.

 The choice we face isn’t “jobs vs. no jobs.”
 It’s “Star Wars” (elite capture of abundance technology) vs. “Star Trek” (abundance as infrastructure for all).